SunsetRiders/nodejs-barebones/README.md

     * **v1**: We use folders to separate code from different versions of our API.
   * **services**: Contains files that communicate with external APIs.
 Name a third-party service, e.g.: Facebook's API, just as `facebook.js`.
 We use the modules [`request`](https://www.npmjs.com/package/request) and [`request-promise`](https://www.npmjs.com/package/request-promise) to make API requests.
     * **v1**: Versioning also applies here but with the third-party APIs version.
 E.g.: if Facebook's API uses version 5, we need a `v5` folder.
 * **tests**: Places all the code for testing our API.
 Remember that for each type of test all the structure is mapped.
-E.g.: if you are unit testing a file `src/middlewares/foo.js`, there must have the path `src/middlewares/foo.js` inside `/unit` folder.
+E.g.: if you are unit testing a file `src/middlewares/foo.js`, there must have the path `src/middlewares/foo.test.js` inside `/unit` folder.
+Do not forget to name a test file with the suffix `.test.js`.
   * **functional**: Functional tests go here.
   * **integration**: Integration tests go here.
 Make use of [Sinon.js](http://sinonjs.org/) module.
   * **unit**: Unit tests go here.
 Make use of [Mocha.js](https://mochajs.org/) and [Chai.js](http://www.chaijs.com/) module.